Shopify/semian/README.md

 ```

 Per the above example, you no longer need to care about the number of tickets.
 Rather, the tickets shall be computed as a proportion of the number of active workers.

-In this case, we'd allow 50% of the workers on a particular host to connect to this redis resource.
+In this case, we'd allow 49% of the workers on a particular host to connect to this redis resource.

+In particular, 1 worker = 1 ticket (due to `ceil`), 2 workers = 2 tickets (due to `min_tickets`), 4 workers = 2 tickets, 16 workers = 8 tickets, 100 workers = 49 tickets.

 **Note**:

 - You must pass **exactly** one of ticket or quota.
 - Tickets available will be the ceiling of the quota ratio to the number of workers
   - So, with one worker, there will always be a minimum of 1 ticket
+  - If you want to guarantee 2 tickets when there are 2 workers, use `min_tickets: 2`
 - Workers in different processes will automatically unregister when the process exits.

 #### Net::HTTP